-Is your neck the cause of your shoulder pain?
+Is your neck the cause of your shoulder injuries?

 Our anatomy is complex and there is a vast amount of ligaments, nerves, bones and muscles that mould together like a perfect jig-saw.
 To function normally and without pain, all of these structures have to work in harmony to allow you to move and live your life.

 If you’re reading this blog there’s a good chance that you are doing so because you want to find the root cause of your shoulder pain.
-There are many reasons why you could have shoulder pain and there is any number of structures that could be involved.
+There are many reasons why you could suffer from shoulder injuries and there is any number of structures that could be involved.

 (Download our 3 TOP TIPS to Help